 Nearly all developed algorithms only satisfy all-same validity.
-There are a few exceptions, e.g., correct-input validity [FG03], available if the initial values are from a finite domain, or median validity [SW15] if the input values are orderable.
+There are a few exceptions, e.g., correct-input validity [FG03], available if the initial values are from a finite domain, median validity [SW15, MW18, DGM+11] if the input values are orderable, or values inside the convex hull of all correct input values [VG13, MH13, MHVG15] if the input is multidimensional.